 Great displays aren’t just readable from nearby — they’re also easy to read and understand from 20, 50 or 100 feet away.

-One of the most common trade show display design mistakes is trying to squeeze too much text into a modestly sized sign.
+One of the most common mistakes in custom trade show booth design is trying to squeeze too much text into a modestly sized sign.
 Size your text too small and attendees will have to squint to read it — not a good formula for generating foot traffic.